rashorge453/reactlogin/README.md

 # reactlogin
+1. Click the 'Code Button'(green one)
+2. click 'download zip'
-Click the 'Code Button'(green one), after that click 'download zip', inside the downloaded zip folder, you will find the folder with frontend and backend folders
+3. inside the downloaded zip folder, you will find the folder with frontend and backend folders